 With the introduction of Long Term Two Wheeler Insurance, offered by insurers like ICICI Lombard, the process of getting your two wheeler insured has become hassle-free.
 With this policy, two wheeler owners don't need to renew their insurance every year and can now do so just once in three years.
 In addition, they also have the benefit of immunity to upward revisions in Third Party Insurance rates, which can lead to substantial savings.
 To know, click here.

 For a decision as important as buying your very own means of transportation, a little bit of research is necessary.
-Follow the tips above to ensure you get the best two wheeler in India.
+Follow the tips above to ensure you get the best two-wheeler in India.
 And ultimately, choose what fits in right with you, taking time to evaluate.
 If you feel like getting yourself a pre-owned car, here are some things to keep in mind before buying one.